ihm3/ISO_VT/README.md

 ## Description

 In this project, I attempted to design hardware that could be used with the ISO 11783 (ISOBUS) protocol, a CAN-based communication protocol used in agricultural machinery, or a subset of it.
-I aimed to integrate this design into the Nuvoton ecosystem, with which I am familiar with.
+I aimed to integrate this design into the Nuvoton ecosystem, with which I am familiar.

 ![Board](https://github.com/ihm3/ISO_VT/blob/main/doc/board.PNG?raw=true)